Today is the second of three days that it took us to frame the off grid cabin walls.

 Once we get up on the second floor that lake in the distance is going to look amazing!

 We made full use of our DeWalt 12-Inch Double Bevel Sliding Compound Miter Saw and this heavy duty miter stand made cutting the 16 foot joists a snap.
-Highly recommended to make a project like this so much more comfortable.
+Highly recommended during a project like this and easy to run of of a generator.

 TIP: We used a 2″ x 6″ as a Band Joist.
 See the photo below.

-We are not creating a Double Plate because the transition from the loft to the main living space will involve a height change which we show in detail further down this page.
+We are not creating a Double Plate on top of the main walls because the transition (along the top of the wall) from the loft to the framing around the main living-room space will involve a height change.
+Details are further down on the page.

-We’ll be leaving a gap between these floor joists for no to create the opening for the folding stairs.
+We’ll be leaving a gap between these two floor joists for now to create the opening for the folding stairs.

 You’ll see our trusty DeWalt cordless framing nail gun.
 This build would easily have taken twice as long without that one tool!

-The main living room rear window is framed and we’ve put up some OSB sheathing to help keep everything rigid.
+The main living room rear window is framed and we’ve started to put up some OSB sheathing to help keep everything rigid.

 TIP: Drill a 2″ hole at all the four corners of the sheathed window opening and use a reciprocating saw to cut out the excess plywood.
 You can also drive a nail through all four corners, connect them with a chalk line and use a skill saw from the outside.